strinsberg/slrg_data/docs/sphinx/source/install.rst

 Installation
 ------------

-Download the slrg_data folder.
-Could involve downloading or cloning it from the schools gitlab or wherever we store it.
+Download the slrg_data folder from <wherever we store it>.

 CD into the downloaded folder and run::